iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 ##### Human Solution:
 We first realize that the input is red and black, and the output is also red and black, but some of the black pixels are replaced by light blue pixels.
 We see that the red shape remains unaffected.
 We notice that the light blue box surrounds the red shape, and finally that it is the smallest possible surrounding box that contains the red shape.
 At this point, we copy the input over to the answer grid, then we figure out the horizontal and vertical extent of the red shape, and color all of the non-red pixels within that extent as light blue.

-##### Network Solution:
+##### CompressARC Solution:
 <table width="100%" style="border: none;">
   <tr>
   <td width="50%">
   <strong> 50 steps of learning:</strong>
   <br><br/>
   The average of sampled outputs shows that light blue pixels in the input are generally preserved in the output.
 However, black pixels in the input are haphazardly and randomly colored light blue and red.
-The network does not seem to know that the colored input/output pixels lie within some kind of bounding box, or that the bounding box is the same for the input and output grids.
+CompressARC does not seem to know that the colored input/output pixels lie within some kind of bounding box, or that the bounding box is the same for the input and output grids.
   </td>
   <td width="50%"><img align="right" src="./resources/6d75e8bb_at_50_steps.png"></td>
   </tr>